 We’re keeping things simple here, so I recommend taking the month before your intended “on sale” date to do the steps in this section.

 Here’s what to do during the pre-launch stage …

 1. “Warm up” prospects with content that anticipates objections

-Think ahead about all the reasons your prospects may decide your offer isn’t for them.
-To pinpoint the right objections, you want to think about both their external and internal reasons for not buying.
+But in order to pinpoint the objections they’ll have, you want to think about both their external and internal reasons for not buying.